 Part 4: Review Application

 The final step for the Veteran is to review their application and then submit.
-Prior to submitting the application, veterans can review each section of the form for accuracy using the ‘+’ toggle buttons to reveal detailed information.
-In order to submit the application, acceptance of the privacy is required by clicking the provided checkbox.
+Before submitting their application, Veterans can review each section of the form for accuracy, using the ‘+’ toggle buttons to reveal detailed information.
+Veterans will need to accept the privacy policy and click the provided checkbox before they can submit their application. .